Drzaln/Taskkit/readme.md

 # Installation

-The app is not available at the app stores at the moment, you can either download the APK file at the releases page
+The app is not available at the app stores at the moment, you can build the project yourself by cloning this repo, an apk will be available soon at releases page

-Or you can build the project yourself by cloning this repo and eject then build